On the local quotient structure of Artin stacks: Local quotient structure

 where $f: \cX'_{n-1} \arr BG_x$ is the morphism defined by $U_{n-1} \arr \cX'_{n-1}$.
 Since the set of extensions is $H^1(BG_x, \mathfrak{g} \tensor \cI^n / \cI^{n+1}) = 0$, there is a unique extension $p_n: U_n \arr \cX'_n$. \end{proof}

-\begin{cor} Let $\cX$ be a locally noetherian Artin stack over $\Spec k$ and $\xi \in |\cX|$ be a closed point with linearly reductive stabilizer with representative $x: \Spec k \arr \cX$ of $\xi$. .
-Then there exists a miniversal deformation $(A, \hat{\xi})$ of $x$ with $G_x$-action.
-If $G_x$ is smooth, then this is unique up to $G_x$-invariant isomorphism. \end{cor}
+\begin{cor} Let $\cX$ be a locally noetherian Artin stack over $\Spec k$ and $\xi \in |\cX|$ be a closed point with smooth, affine and linearly reductive stabilizer.
+Let $x: \Spec k \arr \cX$ be a representative of $\xi$.
+Then there exists a miniversal deformation $(A, \hat{\xi})$ of $x$ with $G_x$-action, which is unique up to $G_x$-invariant isomorphism. \end{cor}

 \begin{proof} The first statement follows directly from the above theorem with the observation that $\dlim U_i \arr \cX$ is a miniversal deformation. \end{proof}

 \begin{remark} The action of $G_x$ on $\Spf A$ fixes the maximal ideal so we get an induced \emph{algebraic} action of $G_x$ on $(\fm / \fm)^{\dual}$.
 The miniversality of $\xi$ gives an identification of $k$-vector spaces $\Psi: (\fm / \fm^2)^{\dual} \iso \bar F_x(k[\epsilon])$ which we claim is $G_x$-equivariant.